-You may develop against another machine in VS Code for the Web using the VS Code Server.
+You may develop against another machine in VS Code for the Web using the Remote - Tunnels extension.

-The VS Code Server is a private preview service you can run on a remote development machine, like your desktop PC or a virtual machine (VM).
-It allows you to securely connect to that remote machine from anywhere through a vscode.dev URL, without the requirement of SSH.
+The Remote - Tunnels extension lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
+You can then securely connect to that machine from anywhere, without the requirement of SSH.
 This lets you "bring your own compute" to vscode.dev, enabling additional scenarios like running your code in the browser.

-You may learn more about the VS Code Server in its documentation.
+You may learn more about Remote - Tunnels in its documentation.

 VS Code for the Web runs entirely in your web browser's sandbox and offers a very limited execution environment.